ncsu-libraries-data-vis/python-open-labs/README.md

 To create a copy of the workshop materials, and run the code, click the "Open in Colab" button above, while signed in to a Google account.
 With the Colab notebook open, click the "Copy to Drive" button to make a copy attached to your own Google account.

-## Open Lab 5: Visualizing data with pandas
+## Open Lab 5: Visualization with pandas

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ncsu-libraries-data-vis/python-open-labs/blob/main/Open_Lab_5_visualization_with_pandas/Open_Lab_5_visualization_with_pandas.ipynb)